 Creamy and smooth Jerusalem artichoke soup is vegan and made with very simple ingredients.
-This winter soup is full of flavour and great to be served as a starter or a delicious lunch.
+This winter soup is full of flavor and great to be served as a starter or a delicious lunch.
 Comes together in less than 30 minutes!

 What is Jerusalem Artichoke

-Jerusalem artichoke also called sunroot or sunchoke, is a species of sunflower native to North America and grow in a similar way just like potatoes, in fact, they are tubers.
+Jerusalem artichoke also called sunroot or sunchoke, is a species of sunflower native to North America and grows in a similar way just like potatoes, in fact, they are tubers.
 They are starchy tubers used like root vegetables and look very similar to ginger root.

 Jerusalem artichokes are at their peak during the winter months (November to December), and taste like a cross between potatoes and mushrooms; sweet and nutty.
-And can be roasted, thinly sliced and served fresh in a salad, or turned into soup.
+And can be roasted, thinly sliced, and served fresh in a salad, or turned into soup.

 How to Store Jerusalem Artichokes

-Store them in paper bag in a dark cool place just like you store potatoes, but keep in mind that they don’t last as long.
+Store them in a paper bag in a dark cool place just like you store potatoes, but keep in mind that they don’t last as long.
 They usually keep around 1-2 weeks.

 You can also store them in the fridge in a paper bag for up to 2 weeks.